Could NHL home-nation advantage end Canada’s Cup drought?

 Important as hockey is to Canada, it is no longer the everything it once may have been, Tory added, noting how the Toronto Raptors captivated the nation in winning the NBA championship last year.

-The game once predominantly played by Canadians is also now awash with American and European stars, with German Leon Draistaitl and Russian Artemi Panarin vying with Canada’s Nathan MacKinnon for MVP honors this year.
+The game once predominantly played by Canadians is also now awash with American and European stars, with German Leon Draisaitl and Russian Artemi Panarin vying with Canada’s Nathan MacKinnon for MVP honors this year.

 “Those things could’ve shaken us a lot, and maybe did.
 But I don’t think that’s the case now,” Dryden said.